 To understand the physical phenomena (which represent the greatest part of physics), it is necessary to deal with physical quantities and mathematical relationships, A physical quantity is any quantity that can be determined and has a measuring unit in our life, Each physical quantity is measured in a special measuring unit.

 To describe a scalar physical quantity. it is enough to know its magnitude only (numeric value and measuring unit), Scalar physical quantity is the physical quantity that has magnitude only and has no direction.

-- Time: measuring unit is Second or Hour.
+- Time: The measuring unit is a Second or Hour.

-- Length or Distance: measuring unit is Metre (m).
+- Length or Distance: The measuring unit is Metre (m).

 Length and time are scalar physical quantities because they have magnitude only and have no direction.
 All scalars are subject to algebraic mathematical operations related to numbers, So, they are added and subtracted if they have the same measurement units.
 The radius, area, and density are other examples of scalar physical quantities.